 WTO Hack (2015)

 A hacker who was previously involved in hijacking two major Israeli arms dealers and leaking their client data claimed that he was with Anonymous after claiming to be the one behind the WTO hack in May 2015.
 The hacker hacked into WTO through their ecampus.wto.org domain and leaked personal information of many WTO officials.
-Details like phone numbers, email addresses, IP addresses, etc. of over 2,100 WTO officials from USA, Saudi Arabia, India, Pakistan, Brazil, and other nations was made public by this hacker belonging to Anonymous.
+Details like phone numbers, email addresses, IP addresses, etc. of over 2,100 WTO officials from USA, Saudi Arabia, India, Pakistan, Brazil, and other nations were made public by this hacker belonging to Anonymous.

 ISIS Website Attack (2015)

-Ghost Sec, a group related with Anonymous, propaganda and placed the message to Calm Down along with an ad.
+Ghost Sec, a group related to Anonymous, propaganda and placed the message to Calm Down along with an ad.
 The ad was related to an online pharmacy that sold drugs like Viagra and Prozac, with the message saying that there was too much ISIS.
 The full message was ‘Enhance your calm.
 Too many people are into this ISIS-stuff.
 Please gaze upon this lovely ad so we can upgrade our infrastructure to give you ISIS content you all do desperately crave.”
 Although many ISIS-supporting websites have been moving to the dark web in order to evade the authorities, they have been unable to keep out Anonymous, for they have no jurisdiction.

-Anonymous have been gaining international reputation ever since the Project Chanology attack of 2008.
+Anonymous has been gaining international reputation ever since the Project Chanology attack of 2008.
 Their activities have been applauded by the common masses, for they act in public interest.
 The Guy Fawkes masks also work well with their popularity, for you can’t kill an idea.